Anurag2328/Configure-Hadoop-Cluster/README.md

-# Task_11.1
+# Task_11.3
-Configuring hadoop cluster (NameNode and DataNode) using Ansible.
+making restarting service idempotent in nature using handlers in ansible.